 If You Want to Suffer, Get a Motive

-I loved the Open Session recording from last week where someone questioned the stressful thought, “I have to get it right.”
+I loved the Open Session recording where someone questioned the stressful thought, “I have to get it right.”
 This idea can be so debilitating.
 In the recording, the participant talked about her experience of stress while taking a class on how to facilitate The Work.
 I could relate.
 The pressure we put on ourselves to get it right makes it nearly impossible to relax, to open our hearts, and to serve.

 Behind the thought, “I have to get it right,” is always a motive.
 Something big is always at stake.
 Maybe I need the approval of a teacher so that I can pass a class.
 Or maybe I just want someone to like me, or not be angry at me.
 With these motives running, it is so easy to fall into the trap of believing, “I have to get it right,” or “I have to do it right.”

 Who Would You Be Without This Thought?

 Free to experiment.
 Free to do it wrong.
 Open to feedback.
 Humble.
 Happy to be learning.
 Like a child trying everything.

 To be without this thought is to be without the identity that I’m trying to assume.
 If I’m trying to be a good facilitator, then I think I have to get it right.
 If I’m not attached to the idea, then there is no loss if I do it wrong.
 I can be myself instead of trying to be “a good facilitator.”